 Features digital samples from real grand pianos.
 Fully-weighted 88 hammer-action keys reproduce the touch and feel of acoustic pianos.
 Capable of up to 128-pitch max polyphony.
 Slow-close lid to protect fingers.

 Not the highest-quality sound.
-Doesn't come with stand or pedal.
-Only five voices.
+Doesn't come with a stand or pedal.
+Only 5 voices.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.